crmcog/sf-cog/docs/why-learn-salesforce/README.md

 1. Constant improvements in Salesforce will translate into newer skills to learn and an opportunity to see it realise business benefits in shorter duration

 Want to see these points in numbers - see the [presentation below](#_1-why-salesforce-sf-monkey).

+## Why not to learn salesforce?

+Things are all good until they aren't.
+Keep in mind a few points while you embark on this journey.

+1. Salesforce is not a coding platform.
+If you cannot live without your daily dose of coding in C / Assembly, or you get irked about "lack of independence" to write that shiny new thing - you may want to evaluate the platform thoroughly before rushing in
+1. Let's repeat this - coding is not the focus in Salesforce.
+As a good developer you prioritize configuration options and deploy a good mix of configuration + customisation using code.
+Configuring using clicks is easy, simpler to deploy /maintain and keeps improving to cover new ground
+1. At the end of the day, Salesforce is an ecosystem - it has its walled garden and all that.
+While that is expected to change in the future with the independence to write code in your favourite language (think Heroku but with better all-in-one package), today Salesforce customisation is primarily on Apex + Lightning
+1. We see future major competition to Salesforce more in low-code/no-code platforms coupled with code generators rather than in traditional applications.
+Use of generators introduce a bit of instability but is (typically) light-weight and better performing - at potentially lower cost

 ### Presentation